 - Alteration of animal behaviour (eg disturbance, avoidance)

 - Facilitating weed establishment and providing a corridor by which weeds disperse.

-The New Zealand Transport Agency is committed to acting in an environmentally and socially responsible manner, as set out in our Environmental and Social Responsibility Policy.
+The NZ Transport Agency is committed to acting in an environmentally and socially responsible manner, as set out in our Environmental and Social Responsibility Policy.
 We aim to minimise the negative effects of roads on ecological features, and to protect and, where possible, enhance biodiversity on Transport Agency land.
 There are opportunities for roads to support native biodiversity with road verges potentially playing an important role either because of the species and/or habitat they support or the environmental function they perform.

 The State of New Zealand’s Environment 1997, Publication reference number: ME 612, Ministry for the Environment.